Graduate position available

 - learn to identify knowledge gaps, current relevant questions and hypotheses, and feasible methods.

 This process is fun and rewarding, but it is also a lot of hard work requiring dedication.
 To succeed you must be committed to your project and the process of graduate school.
-In turn, I am committed to mentoring my students and I will be available for regular one-on-one meetings and advice.
+In turn, I am committed to mentoring my students and I will be available for regular one-on-one meetings.
 You should plan to be engaged in lab meetings and seminars and to interact with other lab groups on campus.